-The value of the most popular cryptocurrency made significant jumps over the holiday weekend.
+While people were shopping for black friday deals over the weekend, the value of the most popular cryptocurrency made significant jumps.
 While shoppers were busy buying up low-priced goodies, investors were dumping money into the currency of the future.

 The popularity of cryptocurrency and the trust people have in it is growing by the day, and as a result, the value of these coins keeps rising to new heights.
 In the spring, Bitcoin and Ethereum started to rise in value at rapid rates.
 In fact, Ethereum’s value increase spurred a rapid influx of new miners who snatched up the world’s supply of graphics cards and affected prices for a couple of months.
 You can’t mine Bitcoin with graphics cards anymore, so it did not affect the GPU market.
 Nonetheless, Bitcoin’s value rose in rapid succession throughout the year.
 In the last 365 days, Bitcoin’s value increased an almost unfathomable 1,224%.